jshttp/http-errors/README.md

 ```

 - `status: 500` - the status code as a number
-- `message` - the message of the error, defaulting to node's text for that status code.
+- `message` - the message of the error, defaulting to node's text for that status code
 - `properties` - custom properties to attach to the object

 ### createError([status], [error], [properties])